Super Bowl XLI: Fourth quarter

-After an Indianapolis 7-play drive ended in a punt, Chicago started on their own 20-yard line with 13:38 left in the game.
-But four plays later, Colts defensive back Kelvin Hayden intercepted a pass intended for Muhammad and returned it 56 yards for a touchdown.
+After forcing the Colts to punt going into the fourth quarter, the Bears started on their own 20-yard line with 13:38 left in the game.
+But three plays later, cornerback Kelvin Hayden intercepted a pass intended for Muhammad and returned it 56 yards for a touchdown, increasing the Colts' lead to 29–17.

-From that point on, the Colts took over the game.
-Four plays after the ensuing kickoff, Colts defensive back Bob Sanders intercepted Grossman's pass and returned it 38 yards to the Bears 41-yard line.
-Chicago's defense eventually forced a punt, but Smith's 32-yard kick pinned the Bears back at their own 8-yard line.
-The Bears drove to their own 47, but on a fourth down conversion attempt, tight end Desmond Clark dropped a potential first down reception after being leveled by defensive back Matt Giordano.
-The Colts subsequently called eight consecutive Dominic Rhodes runs before turning the ball over on downs themselves, leaving only 1:42 remaining in regulation.
-Five plays later, the game was over.
+From that point on, the Colts held the Bears scoreless for the rest of the game.
+Four plays after the ensuing kickoff, Sanders intercepted Grossman's pass and returned it 38 yards to the Bears' 41-yard line.
+The Bears' defense eventually forced a punt, but Smith's 32-yard kick pinned the Bears back at their own 8-yard line.
+The Bears drove to their own 47, but on a fourth down conversion attempt, tight end Desmond Clark dropped a potential first down reception after being leveled by safety Matt Giordano.
+The Colts subsequently called eight consecutive runs by Rhodes before turning the ball over on downs themselves, leaving only 1:42 remaining in regulation.
+Afterwards, the Bears ran five meaningless plays to reach the Colts' 36-yard line before the game ended.